geco-nhm/NiN_ecological_distance/README.md

 Ecological distance is a useful measure for assessing differences between e.g. two maps of the same area.

 Main developer: [Adam E. Naas](https://www.nhm.uio.no/?vrtx=person-view&uid=adamen)

+The folder "documentation" contains a short description of ecological distance, violation of criteria, and how it was calculated.
+The script in the "script"-folder use excel sheets in the "excel_files"-folder to derive ecological distance matrices and arrays of matrices with criteria violations contained in "matrices".
+All matrices and arrays exist for the 1:5000 level, 1:20 000 level, major-type level and major-type group level.